The legacy approach to Teams backup is ending

 - Publisher Name: CloudCover 365

-- Application Name: Put the name of the app that you use to add your Microsoft 365 organization to the VB365 scope.
-You can find it in the Azure Active Directory admin center -> App registrations
+- Application Name: Put the name of the app that you use to add your Microsoft 365 organisation to the CloudCover365 Backup portal.
+You can find it in the Azure Active Directory -> App registrations

-- Application ID(s) to enable permissions for (GUID, semicolon separated): Put the application (client) ID of the app that you use to add your Microsoft 365 organization to the VB365 scope.
-You can find it in the Azure Active Directory admin center -> App registrations -> Overview of your app:
+- Application ID(s) to enable permissions for (GUID, semicolon separated): Put the application (client) ID of the app that you use to add your Microsoft 365 organisation to the CloudCover 365 Backup portal.
+You can find it in the Azure Active Directory -> App registrations -> Overview of your app:

 - Which category best describes your application (select one): Select “Backup/restore”